Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 ### Learning Journey

-This project delved into advanced React functionalities, authentication mechanisms, and backend optimizations.
+This project delved into advanced React functionalities, authentication mechanisms, and backend optimisations.
 Crafting pagination controls offered hands-on experience with React state and routing.
 The creation of an administrator dashboard required integration with authentication processes, ensuring secure access.
 Tackling technical debt honed problem-solving skills, fostering an environment of code cleanliness and efficiency.
 The journey encapsulated not just the implementation of features but a holistic understanding of enhancing user interactions, securing sensitive areas, and refining the codebase for a sustainable and scalable solution.

 ### Design Principles: